 The Sacred and the Profane: The Nature of Religion — Mircea Eliade

 Mircea Eliade’s theory on the nature of religion informs many contemporary pagan traditions’ understanding of sacredness, profanity, and ritual space.
 The Sacred and the Profane can be purchased from all major retailers.

 A primary source, Beowulf is an Old English epic poem that was written down as a manuscript between 975 and 1025 CE.
 Its actual date of composition is unknown.
 Of the many different translations, some of our recommendations are Dick Ringler, Seamus Heaney, and Michael Alexander.
 Beowulf can be purchased from all major retailers.

 The Poetic Edda — authors unknown

 A primary source, the Poetic Edda is a collection of various poems written anonymously based on the Icelandic Codex Regius.
 The poems tell a number of Icelandic myths and sagas.
-Our recommended translations are Jackson Crawford for ease of comprehension, Carolyn Larrington for thoroughness, Lee M. Hollander for the preservation of the poetry, and Henry Adams Bellows for accuracy of translation.
+Our recommended translations are Jackson Crawford and Jeramy Dodd for ease of comprehension, Carolyn Larrington for thoroughness, Lee M. Hollander for the preservation of the poetry, and Henry Adams Bellows for accuracy of translation.
 The Poetic Edda can be purchased from all major retailers.